> Alice Oakleaf Hydrangea - trade gallon

 > Ruby Slippers oakleaf - trade gallon

-Great, newly released oakleaf hydrangea from the shrub breeding program of the National Arboretum in McMinnville, TN.
+Great, recently released oakleaf hydrangea from the shrub breeding program of the National Arboretum in McMinnville, TN.
 At 7 years old, ’Ruby Slippers’ was 3.5 tall and 5 feet wide, so while it is impressive it is not huge.
 The 9 inch long flowers open white but rapidly become pale pink and age to rose.
 Take a look at our pictures.
 These are taken at our nursery of plants in the ground.
-The stock photo from the National Arboretum is what you will see on most other websites because most other large mail order "nurseries" don’t actually grow the plants they market.
-That last word is the clue - they are "marketers" not growers.
-We grow the plants we sell and often do a half-hearted job of marketing them.
-Asi es la vida.
-A new 3 quart (trade gallon) crop should be ready this fall.
 Zones 6 - 9.

 A Yankee from New Jersey, ’Snow Queen’ produces large panicles of pure white held above the foliage.
 If you are looking for a larger oakleaf that won’t spill out into paths, walkways or patios she will fill the bill.
 Confused about the difference between ’Snow Queen’ and ’Snowflake’? ’Snow Queen’ is the regal one, with upright bearing and head held high.
 Queenly indeed.
 Originally introduced by Princeton Nurseries in 1979.
 Zones 5-9.
 6’ x 6’.
 Some images courtesy of Raulston Arboretum.